top of page

 “I swear on my life I won’t let anything happen to you.”

 The stench of unwashed bodies and animals welcomed them.
-My-re covered her nose and Varick used his cloth shirt to help block the odor.
+My‑re covered her nose, and Varick woke up and used his cloth shirt to block the odor.
 She heard a multitude of conversations raised in complaint and argument.
 Numerous Rirorni citizens watched them, pointed, and whispered as they passed through the city.
-My-re and Varick hugged each other as guards moved.
+My‑re and Varick hugged each other when the guards moved closer.

-Filth covered the roads and the wagon wheels kicked up dust that rain hadn’t touched in months.
-The caravan passed through a market area, where merchants sold bolts of colored cloth, foods, pottery, armor, and weapons.
+Filth covered the roads, and the wagon wheels kicked up dust that rain hadn’t touched in months.
+The caravan passed through a market area, where merchants sold bolts of colored cloth, food, pottery, armor, and weapons.
 They and their customers haggled with great fanfare, raised voices, and curt hand gestures.
 All sorts of wagons, horses, and soldiers roamed around.
-Some were rolling dice, while others argued, both verbally and with fists, over the spoils of war.
+Some were rolling dice, while others argued verbally and also with fists over war spoils.
 At the far end, a woman stood on a platform.
-Clad in tattered clothes, she covered her breasts with her arms while men leered and shouted prices at another Rirorni on the stage.
-My-re saw other haggard prisoners in chains standing off to the side to wait their turn.
+Clad only in tattered clothes, she covered her breasts with her arms while men leered and shouted prices at another Rirorni on the stage.
+My‑re saw other haggard prisoners in chains standing off to the side to wait their turn.

 A heavily tattooed Rirorni opened the lock and grabbed at Varick’s leg.

-“Come here, you!” he exclaimed in their native tongue of Rathiri.
+“Come here, you,” he said in their native tongue of Rathiri.

 “No!”
 Varick screamed.
 He kicked at the Rirorni’s hand and held tightly onto the bars.
 “My‑re!”

-My-re tried to pry the Rirorni’s fingers from around Varick’s leg, but he pushed her and she hit her head hard on the wagon’s floor.
-Anger swelled within the ten year old.
-She lunged at the man’s arm, and bit into his hairy limb, tasting dirt and blood.
+My‑re tried to pry the Rirorni’s fingers from around Varick’s leg, but he pushed her, and she hit her head hard on the wagon’s floor.
+Anger swelled within the ten-year-old.
+She lunged at the man’s arm and bit deeply into his hairy limb, tasting dirt and blood.
 The Rirorni howled and released Varick’s leg.
 He turned to his assailant and pulled her long black hair.
 She cried out in pain.
 He punched her in the chest with his full might, flinging her back into the iron bars with a solid thud.
-Lightning exploded in her head, as the man grabbed Varick’s clothes, this time yanking him from the cage.
+Lightning exploded in her head.
+The man grabbed Varick’s clothes, yanking him from the cage.

 “My‑re, get up!
 Don’t let them take me!”
 Varick screamed, his limbs flailing wildly.

-She opened her eyes and saw Vomarian Fae standing nearby.
-They were in the luxury Grub and Rub Bistro's Lady Greywand grand suite in the city of Shadowspire.
-She stretched and turned over on her goose feather, filled pillow.
-She almost forgot what comfort felt like.
-The bed was like a fluffy cushion encompassing her body in a hug.
+She opened her eyes and saw Vomarian standing nearby.
+They were in the luxury Lady Greywand grand suite in Shadowspire.

-“Where are the mere drag-” My-re began to say then stopped remembering they ran off shortly after digging up the grave.
-It seemed to have continued the remains of a dragon and presumably from the markings AG on the headstone, likely for Araminth Goldeneye, the missing spymistress from the Isle of the Eye.
-She rose to eat.
+“Where are the mere dragons-” My‑re began to say, then stopped, remembering they had run off shortly after digging up the grave on the Rirorni plains.
+It seemed to have contained the remains of a dragon and, presumably from the markings AG on the headstone, likely for Araminth Goldeneye, the missing person they were sent to find.
+She rose and stretched.

-“Just curious what were you dreaming about?”
-Vomarian asked.
-“You were calling out someone’s name in you sleep.”
+“Just curious, what were you dreaming about?”
+Vomarian asked, picking up a couple of pieces of bacon.
+“You were calling out someone’s name in your sleep.”

-“It’s nothing,” However, seeing doubt in the elf’s furrowed brow, My-re continued, “It was someone lost long ago when I was a child.”
+“It’s nothing,” However, seeing doubt in the elf’s furrowed brow, My‑re continued, “Someone I knew as a child during the Rirorni War.”

 “Master Bal’Taz, welcome back to the Rirorni Empire.
 I hope your trip to Alastari was profitable.”

-Bal’Taz was stocky and his skin was sun-darkened.
-Like most Rirorni, his hair was pitch black, thick, and worn long, but with an uncommon curl.
-There were four deep scars, from a war flail wound received at the siege of Trocar during the Rirorni War, which ran diagonally across his face.
-The disfigured Rirorni shot an annoyed look at the fat, dirty, and smelly pit boss.
+Stocky and sun-darkened, Bal’Taz, like most Rirorni, had pitch black, thick hair, worn long but with an uncommon curl.
+Four deep scars, from a war flail wound received at the siege of Trocar during the Rirorni War, ran diagonally across his face.
+The disfigured Rirorni shot an annoyed glance at the fat, dirty, and smelly pit boss.
 “Where is he?”

 The pit boss gestured.
 “He’s down there with the other pit gladiators.
 I’ll take you.”

-He led Bal’Taz down a rock tunnel with its wooden supports spaced every thirty paces.
-Torches provided a perpetual gloom, exacerbated by the smells of animals and unwashed people, as the occasional scream or growl bounced off the walls.
+He led Bal’Taz down a rock tunnel with wooden supports spaced every thirty paces.
+Torches provided a perpetual gloom, exacerbated by the smells of animals and unwashed people, with the occasional scream or growl bouncing off the walls.

 They passed iron prison cells, some empty.
-The others held men so pathetic-looking it was difficult to tell if they were alive or dead.
+The others held men so pathetic-looking alive or dead were equally likely.
 A low din of cheers came from further down the tunnel.
 They entered an enormous torch-lit cavern.
 Wild dogs and wolves chained to one wall chewed on severed human limbs.
-In the middle of the cavern, a crowd of Rirorni standing around a large circular pit lined in stone yelled and cheered.
+In the middle of the cavern, a crowd of Rirorni standing around a large circular pit lined in stone, yelled and cheered.

 Bal’Taz pushed through the jovial crowd.
 A few muttered ugly curses under their breath.
-There were four combatants in the pit, three against one.
-The three were muscular, each armed with a small shield and short sword, and wearing leather armor and a helm.
-Bal’Taz’s eyes grew wide at the sight at the fourth man, the size of a small mountain, and wearing a leather loincloth.
+Four combatants battled in the pit, three against one.
+Each armed with a small shield and short sword, the three wore tattered leather armor.
+Bal’Taz’s eyes grew wide at the sight of the fourth person, a mountain of a man who only wore a leather loincloth.
 He had bestial brown hair with his bangs braided in four long strands.
-A beard covered his strong jaw line.
-A thick portion of it braided on either side of his chin with ivory skull clasps at the ends.
-He looked to be a head taller than Bal’Taz and his shoulders seemed twice as broad.
+A beard covered his strong jawline.
+A thick portion braided on either side of his chin with ivory skull clasps at the ends.
+He looked a head taller than Bal’Taz, and his shoulders seemed twice as broad.
 His arms were thicker than Bal’Taz’s thighs, and his corded leg muscles radiated power with each step.
-He held a bloody great sword.
+He held two bloody weapons, a broadsword and a battle axe.

-The large man burst with lethal strength and quickness and dispatched each of the other three pit gladiators with one or two broad strokes.
+The large man burst with lethal strength and quickness and quickly dispatched each of the other three pit gladiators with one or two broad strokes.
 Their bodies soon littered the earthen ditch.
-The crowd of Rirorni cheered as he dispatched the last victim.
-Blood was everywhere.
+The crowd of Rirorni cheered when he dispatched the last victim.
+Blood painted the pit.

 “Varick wins again!”